noahehall/theBookOfNoah/0current/aws/exams/architecture.md

 - event producers: entities that create and publish events, e.g. websites, apps, etc to unknown consumers usually through an event-bus like EventBridge
 - event router: ingests, filters, and pushes events to known consumers through some other mechanism like SNS
 - event consumers: subscribe to receive specific or monitor all events in a stream and act on those they are interested in

+### dynamodb + lambda

+- its all about dynamodb streams triggering lambdas for a reliable `at leat once` event delivery
+  - any write db write can become a lambda trigger, which can then filter and take actions based on the underlying change

+### dynamodb + analytic services

+- you can have one big dynamodb instance used by all microservices
+- then employ other aws analytics services (kinesis, athena) to query db instance for data specific to a microservice

 ### dynamodb + lambda + kinesis